-Just by monitoring for more than 15 years from the Stena Line ferries between Hook of Holland and Harwich (UK) and crossing the North Sea makes our work international.
-However, the work has become even more international every year, bit by bit.
+We started monitoring cetaceans from the bridges of the Stena Line ferries more than 15 years ago, between Hook of Holland and Harwich (UK).
+Whilst crossing the North Sea we started our work already international.
+However, the work becomes more international every year, bit by bit.

 Stena Line ferry monitoring on North Sea

 Soon after the beginning of our North Sea ferry monitoring on the Stena Line ferries, in 2005, we made contact with the Britsh organisation ORCA.
 They supplied us with an already used format for data notification on ferries.
 Later with seeveral other British, Irish, French and Spanish organisation we informally formed ARC, the Atlantic Research Coalition.